sweh/ajja/docs/src/api/gocept/jsform/Collection.rst

             Only fields with a label (provided in {FormOptions}) are returned as columns of the table.

+        :param Array items: The items as returned by the collection JSON view.
         :return: HTML ready to be included into the DOM.
         :rtype: string
     .. js:function:: render_item(item)